 User interface customization is simple to implement.
 All HTML text is pulled into the web app from a "skin" file which is editable.
 HTML in web apps is highly repetitive -- every page looks more or less the same.
 Identity Manager uses a simple macro system to factor out such commonalities, which allows customers to quickly customize the look and feel of the entire UI and ensure consistency between pages.
 This means that customers do not normally edit a skin file directly, but rather edit HTML snippets in a macro file and recompile a new skin.
 This is faster and more consistent.

 Common elements, such as page layout and HTML preambles, are factored out into standard macros using an open source macro language (M4).
 Modifications made to these macros are propagated across the entire user interface.
 The application does specify navigation sequence (i.e., what each screen does and how one navigates from one screen to another) but this too is quite customizable using a variety of policy settings.

 Note that M4 macros (at least as used in Identity Manager) consists of just 3 keywords: include, define and ifelse -- the macro language is trivial.
 What complexity does exist is in the information architecture (which UI elements are defined where).
 To customize the Identity Manager UI, all that is needed is an understanding of HTML and CSS, plus a bit of patience to find the right macro to edit -- so that a change will propagate to the entire UI.

 UI customizations are defined separately from the core UI, using an override mechanism.
 This allows customizations to survive Identity Manager version upgrades with minimal intervention.
 For example, customers may define a new markup for HTML tables.
 This markup is placed in an override file which takes precedence over the default HTML table code.
-When Identity Manager is upgraded, the customized markup will continue to take precedence over default HTML code.
+When Identity Manager is upgraded, the customized markup will continue to take precedence over default HTML markup.